GiovanniFalzone/ANN_colors_perception/README.md

 Due to the conference paper published by IEEE, we cannot share the source code, but more information are available in our report.\

 ## IEEE Conference Paper
-Recently, IEEE published a conference-paper about the work we developed.\
+Recently, IEEE published a conference-paper, written by University of Pisa, about the work we developed.\
 Here is the link: https://ieeexplore.ieee.org/document/8489306

 Unfortunately we are not considered as author of the paper but we have a mention inside it.

 ## Authors
-Roberto Ciardi - www.github.com/robertociardi - www.robertociardi.github.io \n
+Roberto Ciardi - www.github.com/robertociardi - www.robertociardi.github.io \
-Giovanni Falzone - www.github.com/giovannifalzone - www.giovannifalzone.github.io \n
+Giovanni Falzone - www.github.com/giovannifalzone - www.giovannifalzone.github.io \
-Alessandro Degiovanni - www.github.com/degiovannialessandro \n
+Alessandro Degiovanni - www.github.com/degiovannialessandro \